Severe Thunderstorm Warning issued for Greene, Macoupin by NWS - News Break

 Severe Thunderstorm Warning issued for Greene, Macoupin by NWS

-Effective: 2021-05-27 11:54:00 CDT Expires: 2021-05-27 12:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Greene; Macoupin A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1215 PM CDT FOR NORTHEASTERN GREENE AND NORTHERN MACOUPIN COUNTIES At 1154 AM CDT, severe thunderstorms were located along a line extending from Woodson to near Greenfield, moving east at 40 mph.
+Effective: 2021-05-27 11:32:00 CDT Expires: 2021-05-27 12:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Greene; Macoupin The National Weather Service in St Louis has issued a * Severe Thunderstorm Warning for Greene County in southwestern Illinois Northern Macoupin County in southwestern Illinois * Until 1215 PM CDT. * At 1132 AM CDT, severe thunderstorms were located along a line extending from near Alsey to 6 miles southwest of Carrollton, moving east at 40 mph.
 HAZARD...70 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Virden, White Hall, Roodhouse, Palmyra, Athensville, Wrights, Modesto and Scottville.
+Damage is likely to mobile homes, roofs, and outbuildings. * Severe thunderstorms will be near White Hall and Roodhouse around 1135 AM CDT.
+Carrollton around 1140 AM CDT.
+Other locations in the path of these severe thunderstorms include Greenfield and Palmyra.
 TORNADO...POSSIBLE HAIL...0.88IN WIND...70MPHalerts.weather.gov